CHTC/Articles/2022-09-27-DoIt-Article-Summary.md

     path: "https://raw.githubusercontent.com/CHTC/Articles/main/images/doit-summary-article.jpeg"
     alt: Image from the original article posted by the UW–⁠Madison Information Technology department.

-description: Summary of Corissa Runde's article "Solving for the future: Investment, new coalition levels up research computing infrastructure at UW–Madison" from the UW-Madison Department of Information Technology website.
+description: Summary of Corissa Runde's article from the UW-Madison Department of Information Technology website.
-excerpt: Summary of Corissa Runde's article "Solving for the future: Investment, new coalition levels up research computing infrastructure at UW–Madison" from the UW-Madison Department of Information Technology website.
+excerpt: Summary of Corissa Runde's article from the UW-Madison Department of Information Technology website.

     This year five students from Makerere University in Uganda and the University Of Sciences, Techniques, and Technologies of Bamako in Mali, Africa, participated as a part of The U.S. National Institute of Allergy and Infectious Diseases (NIAID) and the African Centers for Excellence in Bioinformatics and Data-Intensive Science (ACE) partnership program.